normandmickey/skill-internet-radio/README.md

     listen to metal detector -> plays metal detector

-if not direct match for a station is found stations are extracted from utterance and fuzzy matched using a single intent, adding new files should enable the new station to be recognized by mycroft
+if not direct match for a station is found stations are extracted from utterance and fuzzy matched, adding new files should enable the new station to be recognized by mycroft

 # TODO get new stations from mycroft.home , this will be a list of keywords, streams